hermantai/samples/README.rst

 cherrypy_web_server.py
   A simple web server using CherryPy.
 It's good for prototyping REST API.

+func_with_test.py
+  A template for creating functions or classes with unit tests.
+It's mainly used for rapid protyping several functions or classes.

 script_template.py
   A template for a python script.
 It has loggers and parsers boilerplate ready.